-It’s always a good idea to keep an updated resume with tangible accomplishments.
-Not just for application purposes but also for performance review purposes (why, specifically, do you deserve that raise?) and, if nothing else, a reminder of how good you are and what you have achieved in your career so far.
+It’s a reminder of how good you are and what you have achieved in your career so far.

-A good resume that’s up-to-date and ready to use is a great confidence-booster.
+A tailored resume that’s up-to-date and ready to use is a great confidence-booster.

 An accomplishment based resume makes you stand out from the crowd.
 It demonstrates that you have made a difference in your role, you have not just ‘clocked in and clocked out’ each day.
 Everyone is hired to do a job.
 If you have simply done your job, well that’s great, but you are paid to do that job after all.
 It’s what you have done above and beyond that makes a difference to employers.